-Entry doors are generally windowless with long, vertical panels.
-Some Colonial doors, however, feature small square windows at top, as well as sidelights.
+Some Colonial doors feature small square windows at top, as well as sidelights.

-Mission or Victorian style doors will not be approved.
+Mission or Victorian-style doors will not be approved.

 Please provide an actual paint chip with your application.
 Paint is preferred over stain.
-Submit color changes for review and approval by the Homeowner's Association.
+Submit color changes for review and approval.

-Examples of paneled doors are below
+Examples of paneled doors are below.

-Front storm doors are to be full-view (no obstructing bars, grids or leaded design; see visual).
-Paint changes should be approved by the HOA and should match the exact color of the front door or the house trim.
-If etched treatment is desired, design must be Board-approved.
+Front storm doors are to be full-view with no obstructing bars, grids or design (see visual).
+Color must be HOA-approved and should match the exact color of the front door or the house trim.
+Etched treatments require Board approval.